mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - If a microcontroller isn't booting up, what should you check for?

 ## Operating Systems
-Very brief quesitons on operating systems, usually in the context of embedded systems.
+Very brief questions on operating systems, usually in the context of embedded systems.

 - What is an operating system?
 - Name some operating systems.
 - When is it needed?
 - What is bare-metal programming?
 - What advantages does it have over bare-metal?
-- What is an real-time operating system (RTOS)?
+- What is a real-time operating system (RTOS)?

 ---